Dol de Bretagne is located 8km inland from the Baie du Mont-Saint-Michel.

 A shop today replaces the inn, but a bust of the writer stands by the corner of the building in order to commemorate his stay.

 A slab affixed to the facade pays tribute to the poet François-René de Chateaubriand who sojourned there when in town.

 You’ll discover also many half-timbered buildings painted in bright colours, in accordance with the medieval tradition.

 More exceptional medieval buildings line the Rue Le Jamptel, the street that extends the Grande-Rue des Stuarts.

 It leads to the covered market, a dark red metal structure erected during the 19th century.

-Parking in town is easy because it’s not an overcrowded place, so take your time and enjoy this exceptional site.
+Parking in town is easy, because it’s not an overcrowded place, so take your time and enjoy this exceptional place.